nicholasdille/container-slides/160_gitlab_ci/250_releases/slides.md

 ---

-## Pro tip: Publish asset in package registry 2/2
+## Pro tip 2: Publish asset in package registry 2/2

 ### Upload a file